hengshuaiyao/HengshuaiYao.github.io/README.md

 *AAMAS (poster) 2019, Montreal*
 [[PDF](papers/dltv_aamas19.pdf)]

+We study the exploration problem in the presence of both parametric and intrinsic uncertainties.
+The proposed method combines count-based exploration with uncertainty estimation to improve sample efficiency.
+It shows robust performance on both continuous control tasks and tabular settings.

 ---

 ### ACE: An Actor Ensemble Algorithm for Continuous Control with Tree Search
 Shangtong Zhang, Hao Chen, **Hengshuai Yao**
 *AAAI 2019, Honolulu*
 [[arXiv](https://arxiv.org/abs/1811.02696)]

+We propose ACE, a novel algorithm combining an ensemble of actors with tree search for continuous control.
+The ensemble reduces variance in policy gradients while tree search refines action selection via look-ahead planning.
+This approach achieves state-of-the-art performance on challenging MuJoCo environments.

 ---